elishacloud/dxwrapper/README.md

 1. Download the latest binary release from the repository's [Release](https://github.com/elishacloud/dxwrapper/releases) page and unzip it to a folder.
 2. Determine which .dll file is needed for the game.
 This depends on many factors which will be explained on page created later.
 Most commonly it is `ddraw.dll`, `dsound.dll` or `winmm.dll`.
-3. Copy this .dll file and the `Settings.ini` file into the game's installation directory, next to the main executable file.
+3. Copy this .dll file from the 'Stub' folder plus the `dxwrapper.dll` and `dxwrapper.ini` files into the game's installation directory, next to the main executable file.
 For some games the main executable is in a subdirectory (like 'Bin', 'Exe' or 'App') so the files will need to be copied it into that directory.
 Overwriting of any existing game files is not recommended.
-4. Rename the `Settings.ini` to match the name of the .dll file.
-For example, if you are using `ddraw.dll`, then rename `Settings.ini` to `ddraw.ini`.
-5. Open up the .ini file in a text editor and enable the settings needed for the game.
+4. Open up the `dxwrapper.ini` file in a text editor and enable the settings needed for the game.

 Do not attempt to overwrite any .dll in a Windows system directory as it is currently not supported and will not work.